Kennedy Wild Bird Food Guide to the Robin

 Robins eat a wide variety of foods, including seeds, nuts, worms, suet, and fruit.

-If you’re wondering how to attract Robins into your garden, grab some of their favourite bird foods like sunflower hearts, suet pellets and pinhead oats.
+If you’re wondering how to attract Robins into your garden, try our specially blended Robin Mixture.
+Packed full of sunflower hearts, suet pellets and pinhead oats.
 Our Robin food mixture combines all of Robin’s favourites, perfect for year round feeding.